msalvexx/ecommerce/readme.md

 ```bash
 php artisan serve
 ```

+Generally, the project will be available in route http://localhost:8000.

 ## Usage
 For all requests, we need to pass the parameter `api_token` for user authentication.